andreibosco/cv/README.md

 ## 👷‍♂️ Professional Experience

 **Teaching Assistant** @ [OntarioTech University](https://www.ontariotechu.ca/) _(Aug 2018 - Present)_ <br>
-Organize and run laboratory and tutorial sessions for undergrad courses in the [Game Development and Entrepreneurship](https://businessandit.ontariotechu.ca//undergraduate/bachelor-of-information-technology/game-development-and-entrepreneurship/index.php) program at the Faculty of Business and Information Technology (FBIT).
+Responsible for laboratory and tutorial sessions for undergrad courses in the [Game Development and Entrepreneurship](https://businessandit.ontariotechu.ca//undergraduate/bachelor-of-information-technology/game-development-and-entrepreneurship/index.php) program at the Faculty of Business and Information Technology (FBIT).

 **Assistant Professor _(on leave of absence)_** @ [Federal University of Ceará (UFC)](https://www.ufc.br/) _(Jan 2015 - Present)_ <br>
-Description TBD.
+Faculty member of the Digital Systems and Media (Sistemas e Mídias Digitais - SMD) program, specifically in the fields of digital animation and 3D.

-**Internship** @ [Palomino Sys](https://www.palominosys.com/) _(Jan 2020 - Aug 2020)_ <br>
+**Intern** @ [Palomino Sys](https://www.palominosys.com/) _(Jan 2020 - Aug 2020)_ <br>
-Internship part of the Collaborative Learning of Usability Experiences (CLUE) program.
-Research and Development.
-Description TBD.
+(Internship part of the Collaborative Learning of Usability Experiences (CLUE) program.)<br>
+Explored immersive visualization in virtual and augmented reality based on retail data and created a proof-of-concept application for the Oculus Quest.

-**Internship** @ [Public Services Health and Safety Association (PSHSA)](https://www.pshsa.ca/) _(Jan 2019 - Aug 2019)_ <br>
+**Intern** @ [Public Services Health and Safety Association (PSHSA)](https://www.pshsa.ca/) _(Jan 2019 - Aug 2019)_ <br>
-Internship part of the Collaborative Learning of Usability Experiences (CLUE) program.
-Research and Development.
-Description TBD.
+(Internship part of the Collaborative Learning of Usability Experiences (CLUE) program.)<br>
+Worked on a project to create a virtual reality application to be used as part of the working-at-heights training program.

 **Developer and Reseacher** @ [Federal University of Ceará](https://www.ufc.br/) _(Feb 2011 - Jan 2015)_ <br>
-Accessibility and New Web Technologies Researcher.
-Description TBD.
+- Design, implement and create the specs for Solar 2 UI (Solar 2 is a Virtual Learning Environment created by UFC developed in Ruby on Rails)
+- Create the UI design of various mobile apps for Android and iOS
+- Create and maintain UI tests for Solar 2

 **CG Artist** @ [Studio PO](https://www.studiopo.tv/) _(Jan 2012 - Mar 2012)_ <br>
-Accessibility and New Web Technologies Researcher.
-Description TBD.
+Research and implementation of 3D effects to be used in the new transitions, intros and programs for TV Jangadeiro.
+Also worked in optimizing objects, scenarios, materials, and improving the network render structure.

 **Webdesigner** @ [Federal University of Ceará (UFC)](https://www.ufc.br/) _(2005 - Jan 2011)_ <br>
 Description TBD.